Things To Do In Kadıköy, Istanbul: Asian Side Guide

 Istanbul Nightlife- Kadikoy_Haydarpasa railway station

 Located on the shores of the Bosphorus, the Haydarpasa Train Station is an architectural gem.
 Marvel at its unique blend of European and Ottoman influences while enjoying panoramic views of Istanbul.
-Although the station is currently closed, it’s worth visiting the exterior and taking pictures.

-5. Visit Kadikoy’s Churches
+5. Visit Churches On The Kadıköy Side

 A colorful mural depicting a person wearing sunglasses and laughing, with vibrant patterns on the face and suit, set against a yellow and purple background, bringing to mind the vibrant energy of Kadikoy in Istanbul.